Home Expeditions Premium Expedition Overlanding Guide

 Your vehicle, your prep, your responsibility

 The committed end of the category.
-Travellers who own or have purchased a purpose-built expedition vehicle and are running a multi-week or multi-month journey into genuinely remote terrain.
-The Kaokoveld in northwest Namibia, the Sprengisandur crossing in Iceland, the Patagonian steppe, the Gobi.
+Travellers who own or have purchased a purpose-built expedition vehicle and are running a multi-week or multi-month journey into genuinely remote terrain — the Kaokoveld in northwest Namibia, the Sprengisandur crossing in Iceland, the Patagonian steppe, the Gobi.
 At this level, vehicle preparation is the expedition; the destination is secondary.
 Not covered in detail here — the market for this is narrow and the preparation required is a subject in its own right.

 Frequently asked questions